 Facility for Sustainable Entrepreneurship and Food Security (FDOV)

-Through FDOV, the Dutch Ministry of Foreign Affairs supports public-private partnerships in the area of food security and private-sector development in developing countries.
+Through FDOV, the Netherlands Ministry of Foreign Affairs supports public-private partnerships in the area of food security and private-sector development in developing countries.